vais-ral/CIL-Docs/docs/introduction.rst

 Introduction
 ======================

-The CCPi Core Imaging Library (CIL) consists of four main modules.
+The CCPi Core Imaging Library (CIL) consists of five main modules.
 These are part of work flow for the CT based experiments data analysis.
-The four main modules are :
+The five main modules are :

 * Pre-Processing
 * Reconstruction
 * Segmentation
 * Quantification
+* Viewer

 The pre-processing module provides the methods for modifying the raw data from the instruments before performing the reconstruction, for example: Beam hardening for Lab based instruments (cone beam).